 Course Advisory: SCC minimum English and Math standards.
 Screen printing techniques from paper stencils and pochoir to photographic and digital processes.
 Students are expected to develop a portfolio of prints that emphasizes the exploration of personal content while employing advanced screen techniques and related digital processes.
 The course will consist of studio production, lectures on contemporary and historical screen printing, demonstrations and critiques.
 Field trip may be required.
-One to two hours lecture, three to four and one-half hours lab.
+Two hours lecture, four hours lab.